joanpablo/reactive_forms/README.md

 > Notice the use of **_ReactiveForm.of(context)_** to get access to the nearest **FormGroup** up the widget's tree.

-In the previous example we have separated the implementation of the _submit_ button in a different widget.
-The reasons behind this is that we want to re-build the _submit_ button each time the _validity_ of the **FormGroup** changes.
-We don't want to rebuild the entire _Form_, but just the button.
+In the previous example, we separated the implementation of the _submit_ button into a different widget.
+The reason behind this is that we want to rebuild the _submit_ button each time the _validity_ of the **FormGroup** changes.
+We don't want to rebuild the entire _Form_, just the button.

 How is that possible?
 Well, the answer is in the expression: